 The core enterprise of the property is a fine wool merino flock producing more that 1300 bales of wool per year.
 In addition, the property runs a Merino/Dorset crossbred prime lamb enterprise which provides a dual purpose of wool and meat.
 A beef herd is supplemented with a trading/finishing operation to better utilise the properties spring flush of pasture.

 The property is relatively flat and is located in a high rainfall area.
 Although there are several drains across the property, the sheer quantity of winter rainfall can sometimes result in water inundation of paddocks.
 The property's operational programme has been tailored to ensure the welfare of livestock and their progeny.

 More properties in the South East South Australia Region

-Located to close to the coastal town of Kingston SE, Ashmore Station was the company's first South Eastern purchase in 1936.
+Located close to the coastal town of Kingston SE, Ashmore Station was the company's first South Eastern purchase in 1936.